Pueblo Grande Project

 Pueblo Grande Purchase-Sale Agreement Terms:

-Precipitate will acquire a 100% interest in Everton’s three Dominican Republic mineral exploration concessions by delivering to Everton upon closing:
+Precipitate acquired a 100% interest in Everton’s three Dominican Republic mineral exploration concessions by delivering to Everton upon closing in January 2019:

 - $CDN 25,000 cash;